Welcome to today's edition of the Rush 24-7 podcast.

 Not all times, just in times like these when we have Obama in waiting.

-Looking to Washington amid turmoil so far in vain.
+And then the New York Times today, looking to Washington amid turmoil so far in vain.

-Obama in resigning from the Senate before the latest session has missed an opportunity to exert leadership.
+Obama, in resigning from the Senate before the latest session, has missed an opportunity to exert leadership.

 They too are asking, where is Obama?

-The drive-by is want him there.
+The drive-bys want him there.

-The drive-by's, as I said, they're starting to get a little nervous about where's all the change?
+The drive-bys, as I said, are starting to get a little nervous about where's all the change because all they're seeing is Clinton people being appointed to the cabinet.

-Here is the Today Show today, a montage of David Gregory's report about the Obama transition.
+Here is the Today Show Today, a montage of David Gregory's report about the Obama transition.

-Well, you remember the campaign slogan from President elect Obama that he was going to turn the page in Washington while critics and allies alike are looking at his appointment so far and complaining that he seems to be stuck on the same old chapter.
+Well, critics and allies alike are looking at his appointment so far and complaining that he seems to be stuck on the same old chapter.

 Well, he's not even there yet, and he's lowering expectations.

-We're in big deep doo-doo here.
+We're in big, deep doo-doo here.

 And now they're worried about the change, but they're going to find ways to cover for this because he's too big to fail.